dmanuel64/VCGen/README.md

 ## Installation
 `VCGen` can be built using `cargo`.
 Some optional scripts require `python3` and extra `pip` libraries.

 All additional pre-requisites can be installed automatically with the `scripts/install_prereqs.bash` script.
-At a minimum, `VCGen` requires one acceptable source code static analyzer and `libssl-dev`.
+At a minimum, `VCGen` requires one supported source code static analyzer and `libssl-dev`.

 Once the repository is cloned, `VCGen` can be installed with:
 ```